Congressional Debate: Procedure and presiding officers

-Speaker Recognition
+Speaker recognition

 The presiding officer always calls for an author or sponsor for the first legislation in order, and the author always gets first right of refusal.
 When a session starts, there usually are not predetermined methods for selecting contestants for their first speech.
 Once speakers have been recognized, the universal rule in all leagues and tournaments is to first recognize those who have not spoken, or those who have spoken least (referred to as "precedence").
-Beyond that, the National Forensic League and common practice have dictated that students also consider who spoke earlier (referred to as "recency").
+Beyond that, the National Speech & Debate Association and common practice have dictated that students also consider who spoke earlier (referred to as "recency").
 Before precedence and recency are established, the presiding officer must recognize speakers fairly and equitably.
-The National Forensic League and many tournaments have (as of 2012) ruled the use of methods that tie the number of questions asked or motions made to speaker recognition, as well as how many times a student has stood, out of order, because they result in competitors simply "playing the game".
+The National Speech & Debate Tournament and many tournaments have (as of 2012) ruled the use of methods that tie the number of questions asked or motions made to speaker recognition, as well as how many times a student has stood, out of order, because they result in competitors simply "playing the game".

 Often, coaches will instruct students who preside to call on contestants for early speeches that they do not know, and/or who are less experienced.
 Additionally, since debate becomes more complex after more arguments have been introduced, later speakers bear a higher burden for clash and refutation.

-In some areas, before precedence and recency are established, priority cards are distributed or numbers are designated to each student, giving the presiding officer a clear and objective directive as to whom to recognize.
-This has been criticized by longtime National Forensic League Congress Coordinator Harold Keller for entirely removing the dynamism of the activity from students' hands.

 Motions

-The National Forensic League's Table of Parliamentary Motions is in use by almost every organization that conducts Congressional Debate competition, including the National Catholic Forensic League.
+The National Speech & Debate Association's Table of Parliamentary Motions is in use by almost every organization that conducts Congressional Debate competition, including the National Catholic Forensic League.
 The motions are similar, if not usually identical to those used in Congress with a few exceptions, including the one-thirds second required to amend a motion or legislation, to prevent abuse of that protocol.

 The presiding officer never should call for motions; rather, contestants should rise and say "motion," and then that they move a specific motion.

-Frequently Used Parliamentary Motions
+Frequently used motions

 The following motions are used at almost all Congressional Debate tournaments: